collier-jo/bank_tech_test/jasmine-standalone-3.5.0/README.md

 AS A tax auditor
 SO THAT I can track peoples finances
-I NEED to have an accurate record of a bank customers despoits
+I NEED to have an accurate record of a bank customers despoits √

 AS A tax auditor
 SO THAT I can track peoples finances
-I NEED to have an accurate record of a bank customers withdrawals
+I NEED to have an accurate record of a bank customers withdrawals √

+AS A bank customer,
+SO THAT I can track my finances
+I NEED to have a statement printed

 ### Edge Cases:
 - Someone tries to withdraw money they do not have